Using subtasks 3 minute read

 You can collapse and expand your subtasks by clicking the v next to the parent task name in the project view or by clicking “Show/Hide” below the task name in Kanban view.
 To see the subtask’s contents, click on the name in the project view or task pane.

 Tip: If you hold down Option and then click the “Show/Hide” link, all subtasks in the project will be expanded.
 The same came be done to collapse all subtasks at once.

 There are a couple ways to edit subtasks.
-If you hover over a subtask in the task pane, you’ll see buttons to delete, duplicate, rename or select a new due date for it.
+If you hover over a subtask in the task pane, you’ll see buttons to delete, duplicate, rename or select a new start or due date for it.
 You can also click the assignee avatar to choose a new assignee.

 If you want to do something else, like edit the subscribers, click on the subtask name to open it and then click Edit in the top right corner.

 When you delete a subtask, an “Undo” link will appear in the subtask’s place just in case you deleted something by accident.
 This link will disappear after about 5 seconds though so you’ll want to act fast.

 When you’re ready to complete a subtask, just click the checkbox like you would a regular task.

 Please note that completing all the subtasks won’t complete the parent task, but if you complete the parent task, all the subtasks will be marked as complete by default.
 You’ll see a warning message with the option to cancel before the action is completed.